athesing-point/gsap-animations/README.md

 **`data-duration`** (optional)

 - Animation duration in seconds
-- Defaults to .3s if not specified
+- Defaults to .4s if not specified

 **`data-delay`** (optional)

 - Delay before animation starts in seconds
 - Defaults to 0s if not specified

+### Animation Trigger Settings

+- threshold: 0.35 (35% of element must be visible)
+- rootMargin: "-72px" (animation triggers when element is 72px into viewport)

+To customize when animations trigger:

+- Increase threshold (0 to 1) to require more element visibility
+- Use negative rootMargin (e.g. "-100px") to trigger later
+- Use positive rootMargin (e.g. "100px") to trigger earlier

 ### Example Usage